ColinKennedy/rez_developer_packages/rez_docbot/README.rst

-- The version folder needs to include publish_pattern as a subdirectory
 - Make sure everything is documented (not just that pydocstyle is happy)
 - Make all CI tools happy
 - Make sure nested repositories still publish correctly (when inner_path is defined, basically)